raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The Z bits are currently unused in DSO messages, and in both DSO requests and DSO responses the
-Z bits MUST be set to zero (0) on transmission and MUST be silently ignored on reception, unless a future document specifies otherwise.
+Z bits MUST be set to zero (0) on transmission and MUST be silently ignored on reception, unless a future IETF Standard specifies otherwise.

 In a request message (QR=0) the RCODE is generally set to zero on transmission, and silently ignored on reception, except where specified otherwise